 Bridget Anderson is Professor of migration and Citizenship and Deputy Director at COMPAS, Oxford University.
 She has explored the tension between labour market flexibilities and citizenship rights, and pioneered an understanding of the functions of immigration in key labour market sectors.
 Her interest in labour demand has in turn led to an interest in state enforcement and deportation, and in the ways immigration controls increasingly impact on citizens as well as on migrants.

 Nicholas De Genova is a scholar of migration, borders, citizenship, race, and labor.
 Among numerous academic positions, he has most recently held a permanent appointment as Reader in urban geography in the Department of Geography at King's College London, where he has also been the Director of the Cities research group as well as Director of a research group on Spatial Politics.
-Professor De Genova is co-editor of the book The Deportation Regime, which consist of a collection of case studies on the functioning of the deportation regime in different national settings.
+Professor De Genova is currently professor at University of Houston.
+He is also co-editor of the book The Deportation Regime (2010) and editor of the book The Borders of "Europe" (2017), both which consist of a collection of case studies on the functioning of the deportation regime in different national settings.

 Helge Jordheim is Professor in Cultural History and Museology at the University of Oslo.
 A central field of interest is the history of concepts, which he has explored most recently in a global history on the concepts of civility and civilization, written with an international team of scholars (Civilizing Emotions, 2015).
 Other research interests are 18th-century literary, intellectual and political culture, history of knowledge and cultural history of time and temporality.